wrulfy/carminered/README.md

 - There's also several type changes.
 Some might be logic some might make no sense.
 - Revamping some dungeons and routes even if some just got a bit more decorated.
 A lot of maps were a bit dull, also some of the dungeons have been redone so you have to figure the way out from scratch.

+### The game has compatibility with SGB mode for addig color to the game, however it lacks a custom SGB border. for best results play with SGB mode but without the SGB border

 ## Other stuff I would like to do eventually, but right now I don't really know assembly enough to program it, as it would be making new scripts from scratch
 - Give Stat experience to some trainers, by trainer class.
 This could deviate a bit too much from the feel of Gen 1, but could be a cool concept for a harder difficulty.
 Just disabling stat exp gains feels boring to me.
 I could consider looking into it as an alternate difficulty for Hardcore Nuzlockers.